-A wall of 'Stockade' compressed wood-shaving building blocks after forty years. points in Buckminster Fuller's life.
+A wall of 'Stockade' compressed wood shaving building blocks alter forty years.

+The collapse of 'Stockade' marked one of the lowest points in Buckminster Fuller's life.
 It marked the beginning of the silent year.
 Long afterwards Fuller would describe the way in which he tramped the shores of Lake Michigan in despair, intent on throwing himself in once he could convince himself that his life insurance policies would be of more value to his family than he was.
 In the end he failed to convince himself of this, experiencing instead what he called his 'private vision'.
 'You do not have the right to eliminate yourself', it advised him.
 'You do not belong to you.
 You belong to the universe.'
 At the age of 32 he started out on a new life.